stoolap/stoolap/docs/_docs/sql-features/join-operations.md

 ## JOIN with NULL Values

-- In INNER JOIN, rows with NULL values in the join columns do not match
+- In INNER JOIN, rows with NULL values in the join columns do not match (NULL ≠ NULL)
 - In LEFT JOIN, all rows from the left table are included, with NULLs for non-matching right table values
+- In RIGHT JOIN, all rows from the right table are included, with NULLs for non-matching left table values
+- In FULL OUTER JOIN, unmatched rows from both sides are included with NULL padding
 - The IS NULL operator can be used in join conditions for special cases

 ## Best Practices